Deir Alla inscription: Reconstruction and translation

-When the text was found, it was broken into fragments, which were lying on the ground.
+When the text was found, it was broken into fragments.
 The fragments are poorly preserved, and only a part of the text has been found.
 In all, 119 pieces of ink-inscribed plaster were recovered.
 The wall, near the summit of the tell, was felled by a tremor.

 Scholars have succeeded in arranging many of the fragments into two large 'combinations'.
 At least to some extent, they had use of information about which fragments were found close together or wide apart on the ground.
 Still, uncombined fragments remain.
 For the reading of damaged or missing parts of the text, they sometimes had to guess; however, where the same group of words seems to appear in several places, but with different parts damaged in different occurrences, they could reasonably reconstruct a combined text.

 The first complete translation and reconstruction of the inscription was published in 1981.
 Today, the text in modern Hebrew letters is available online.
 The text is difficult to read and to interpret.
 Here is one reconstruction and translation of the first combination: